Nucleus Segmentation and Analysis in Breast Cancer with the MIScnn Framework

 \section{Conclusion}

-Our short study showed that with a generic u-net architecture and the MIScnn pipeline, we achieved slightly moderate to good results in the multi-class classification of cell nuclei.
+Our short study showed that with a generic u-net architecture and the MIScnn pipeline, we achieved strong results in the multi-class classification of cell nuclei.
 The MIScnn framework makes it efficient to create initial test runs for complex models in order to approach the task.
 However, the created models cannot fully reach the level of an extended and adapted approach such as the NuCLS model.
 Nevertheless, it can be a first step in the development of these.
-After further extensive adjustments, the level of the NuCLS study should be reached, especially with regard to the mentioned sorted cross-validation.
-MIScnn provides mature and general templates for tackling a wide range of complex problems with an efficient collection of functions. \textbf{ Appendix} The code for this article was implemented in Python (platform independent) and is available under the GPL-3.0 License at the following GitHub repository: \href{https://github.com/Pfleiderer-Adrian/NuCLS.MIScnn}{https://github.com/ Pfleiderer-Adrian/NuCLS.MIScnn}.
+MIScnn provides mature and general templates for tackling a wide range of complex medical imaging problems with an efficient collection of functions.